mbaumer/us_hep_funding/docs/_states/OH.md

 ## OH-14 -- Rep. David Joyce (R)
 ### Committees
 David Joyce is the #19 Republican on the House Committee on Appropriations

+David Joyce is the #7 Republican on the House Appropriations Subcommittee on Energy and Water Development

 ### HEP Grants
 ```